GideonZ/1541u-documentation/howto/file_systems.rst

 Supported file systems are:

 - FAT16/FAT32 file system on any storage device
-- ISO9660/Joliet on CD/DVD ROM drives, or ISO files.
+- ISO9660/Joliet on CD/DVD ROM drives, or ISO files
 - D64 files
 - D71 files
 - D81 files (no partitions)